blackducksoftware/bdio/specification.md

 `license`
 : `https://blackducksoftware.github.io/bdio#hasLicense`
 : The license being used.
 This can be used in with other license relationships to create complex license expressions.
-:
-:For root objects, the license defines the terms under which the project may be licensed, for a component, the license defines the term under which usage of the component is licensed.
+: For root objects, the license defines the terms under which the project may be licensed, for a component, the license defines the term under which usage of the component is licensed.
 : _Domain: `Component`, `Container`, `Dependency`, `LicenseGroup`, `Project`_
 : _Range: `License`, `LicenseGroup`_